Phazzie/Apophenia/README.md

 Apophenia is an AI-directed, choice-driven psychological horror game.
 The AI (“Director”) generates story segments, images, and choices (including intrusive thoughts) as you play.
 The UI reflects the protagonist’s degrading psychological state.

+## Product vision
+- Deliver a uniquely personal psychological horror experience where an AI Director adapts the story to your choices, mood, and selected genre.
+- Balance player agency with mounting tension: choices matter, including tempting “intrusive thoughts” that may derail you.
+- Keep the system reliable and safe via typed commands, schema-validated state, and defensive fallbacks.
+- Maintain fast, responsive pacing (sub‑3s typical step) so the horror never loses momentum.
+- Support replayability through configurable genres and evolving world state, not pre-authored branches.

+See [VISION.md](VISION.md) for principles, scope/non‑goals, and success criteria.

 Status: Functional MVP in active development.
 Updated: September 8, 2025

 ## Core loop